muskang48/Speaker-Diarization/README.md

   return np.asarray(z)
 ```
 ## Embedding Extraction
 This part now has to handle the idea to differentiate speakers.
 As mentioned in previous parts the frames extracted will go through the process of feature extraction.
 Let’s suppose we have a frame of 3 seconds starting from 4.5 to 7.5 sec, we extract the d-vectors for first 1.5 or 2 seconds of a single frame.
 To extract d-vectors we use the pyannote libraries pretrained models.
-The detailed analysis of pyannote can found uisng theor github repo [Link](https://pyannote.github.io/) and also from this [paper](https://arxiv.org/pdf/1911.01255.pdf).
+The detailed analysis of pyannote can found uisng their [github repo](https://pyannote.github.io/) and also from this [paper](https://arxiv.org/pdf/1911.01255.pdf).
 ## Clustering (k-MEANS and Mean Shift)
 Clustering is one of the most common exploratory data analysis technique used to get an intuition about the structure of the data.
 It can be defined as the task of identifying subgroups in the data such that data points in the same subgroup (cluster) are very similar while data points in different clusters are very different.
 In other words, we try to find homogeneous subgroups within the data such that data points in each cluster are as similar as possible according to a similarity measure such as euclidean-based distance or correlation-based distance.
 The decision of which similarity measure to use is application-specific.
 ### Kmeans Algorithm
-Kmeans algorithm is an iterative algorithm that tries to partition the dataset into Kpre-defined distinct non-overlapping subgroups (clusters) where each data point belongs to only one group.
+Kmeans algorithm is an iterative algorithm that tries to partition the dataset into K pre-defined distinct non-overlapping subgroups (clusters) where each data point belongs to only one group.
 It tries to make the intra-cluster data points as similar as possible while also keeping the clusters as different (far) as possible.
-It assigns data points to a cluster such that the sum of the squared distance between the data points and the cluster’s centroid (arithmetic mean of all the data points that belong to that cluster) is at the minimum.
+It assigns data points to a cluster such that the sum of the squared distance between the data points and the cluster’s centroid (arithmetic mean of all the data points that belong to that cluster) is minimum.
 The less variation we have within clusters, the more homogeneous (similar) the data points are within the same cluster.
-The way kmeans algorithm works is as follows:
+The way k-means algorithm works is as follows:
 - Specify number of clusters K.
 - Initialize centroids by first shuffling the dataset and then randomly selecting K data points for the centroids without replacement.
 - Keep iterating until there is no change to the centroids. i.e assignment of data points to clusters isn’t changing.